-*** NOW ACCEPTING APPLICATIONS FOR TWO (2) POSITIONS ON THE APCD HEARING BOARD ***
+*** NOW ACCEPTING APPLICATIONS FOR ONE POSITION ON THE DISTRICT HEARING BOARD ***

-The Santa Barbara County Air Pollution Control District (APCD) is recruiting to fill two positions on the APCD Hearing Board.
-The current openings are for the professional engineer member and one public member.
+The Santa Barbara County Air Pollution Control District (District) is recruiting to fill one position on the District Hearing Board.
+The current opening is for the medical member.
 Appointments will be made for a term of three years.

-The APCD Hearing Board meets on an as-needed basis, often the first Wednesday of the month at 9:30 a.m. in the Santa Barbara County Board of Supervisors Hearing Room in Santa Barbara or Santa Maria.
-Individual members may be called upon to hear Emergency Variance cases, which are generally completed over the telephone, as well as Interim or 90-Day Variance cases, which are typically performed in face-to-face meetings at the APCD office.
+The District Hearing Board meets on an as-needed basis, often the first Wednesday of the month at 9:30 a.m. in the Santa Barbara County Board of Supervisors Hearing Room in Santa Barbara or Santa Maria.
+Individual members may be called upon to hear short term variance cases, which are typically performed in one of the District offices.

-How To Apply: Interested individuals must submit a completed official SBCAPCD Hearing Board application outlining qualifications related to the position.
+How To Apply: Interested individuals must submit a completed official Hearing Board application outlining qualifications related to the position.
 Resumes are viewed as additional information and not in lieu of a completed application.
-Applications must be received by 4:00 p.m., Friday, May 5, 2017 at Santa Barbara County APCD, 260 N. San Antonio Road, Suite A, Santa Barbara, CA 93110, Attention: Sara Hunt.
+Applications must be received by Friday, August 2, 2019 at Santa Barbara County APCD, 260 N. San Antonio Road, Suite A, Santa Barbara, CA 93110, Attention: Sara Hunt.
 For questions, call the APCD at (805) 961-8853.

 The APCD Hearing Board is a quasi-judicial body established to hear appeals of Control Officer permit decisions, applications for variances from District Rules and Regulations, and petitions for abatement orders submitted by the Control Officer.
 The Hearing Board is a panel made up of five members appointed by, but acting independently of, the APCD Board of Directors.
-Membership includes one lawyer, one professional engineer (pursuant to the Professional Engineers Act, Business and Professions Code §§ 6700-6799), one medical professional and two public members.
+Membership includes one lawyer, one professional engineer, one medical professional and two public members.
 Members are subject to the provisions of the Conflict of Interest Code, California Government Code 87100 et seq. and Conflict of Interest Form 700’s are kept on file.
 Appointment of each Hearing Board member is made for a term of three years.
 Prior to the end of a term, the Hearing Board Nominating Committee will meet to discuss options for filling that position by either reappointing the individual or opening a recruitment.
-Any recommendations made by the Nominating Committee will be taken to the APCD Board of Directors for approval.
+Any recommendations made by the Nominating Committee are taken to the APCD Board of Directors for approval.
 Due to the size of our district, if a recruitment for one of the specified positions yields no qualified applicants, Health and Safety Code 40802 allows appointment of a Public Representative in its place.

 |Hearing Board Members||Field||Term Ends|